GEB-model/GEB/docs/installation.rst

 Installing SFINCS (flood model)
 --------------------------------

 If you want to simulate floods in GEB, the flood model SFINCS is required.
-To install this model you need to do the following:
+SFINCS runs in Docker, which needs to be installed.
+To install Docker you need to obtain and install Docker from their website (https://www.docker.com/get-started).
+The rest should work automatically.